MESSAGE FROM SUPERINTENDENT OF SCHOOLS

 - Increase the outdoor air ventilation rates at any H&V units, unit ventilators, and HVAC units.

-- Increase fresh air intakes during appropriate weather conditions and disable any demand control ventilation, or CO2 sensor controls, which limit fresh air based upon the amount of carbon dioxide in a space.
+- Increase fresh air intakes during appropriate weather conditions and disable any demand controls which limit fresh air.

 - Increase the frequency of filter replacement and keep the systems running longer, possibly even 24/7, in order to flush out the buildings.